angelcache/odin-landing-page/README.md

-# odin-landing-page
+# 🧙‍♂️ Odin Landing Page

-A simple project I did to practice HTML and CSS by recreating a landing page for the Odin Project Course.
+A practice project where I recreated and customized the landing page from the Odin Project course using HTML and CSS.

+## ✨ What I Learned
+- Semantic HTML structure for clean, accessible markup
+- CSS techniques for layout, typography, and responsive design
+- Adding interactive styles like hover effects to enhance user experience